arkency/posts/posts/2018-02-11-testing-react-dot-js-components-with-jest-in-rails-plus-webpacker-plus-webpack-environment.md

 ## Bonus - running JS tests on CircleCI 2.0

 This also turned out to be a bit more tricky than I expected.
-The reason for that is that running assets precompilation (asset pipeline+webpack via webpacker integration) or running tests uninstalled `devDependencies` and then we could not run `jest` because there was no such binary.
+The reason for that is that running assets pre-compilation (asset pipeline+webpack via webpacker integration) or running tests uninstalled `devDependencies` and then we could not run `jest` because there was no such binary.
+Rails probably called `yarn` with some options which lead to uninstalling `jest`.
 I totally did not expect that behavior.

 Here is our current config: